nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `find Gardens By The Bay` followed by `view Gardens By The Bay` displays the contact with name 'Gardens By The Bay'

 ### Exporting data: `export`
-(MIGHT WANT TO ADD AN EXAMPLE OF THE TXT FILE)

 Exports all the contacts from the contact list to a well-formatted `.txt` file.

 Format: `export`